zapp-brannigan/Radiotray-py/README.md

 I decided to write my own variant of the traditional Radiotray app when I started using Mac, where there were no app quite like it.

 # Features and functionality
-Radiotray-py features a robust bookmark editor, and stores the radio stations in bookmarks.json.
+Radiotray-py features a robust bookmark editor where you can add/remove and edit your radio stations, and stores the stations in bookmarks.json.
-On Windows, Radiotray-py uses wmplayer.exe as its audio backend.
-On Mac, it uses AFPlay.
-And on Linux, BSD and others, it uses MPV.
+On Windows, Radiotray-py takes adventage of the built-in wmplayer.exe as its audio player backend.
+Mac uses AFPlay.
+And on Linux, BSD and others, MPV is being used to play your radio stations.

 # Installation
 Clone the repository: git clone https://github.com/CHJ85/Radiotray-py.git